-- After you have performed Step 1: Access the Component Lookup Feature, select the Keyword option on the Lookup Component window. - 2.
+- 1. After you have performed Step 1: Access a "Component Lookup", select the Keyword option either on the Lookup Component window or on the Components tab on the Global Component & License Lookup tab. - 2.
 In the Keyword field, enter a string used in the name of the component you are creating.